M.A. in Digital Arts Tuition, Financial Aid, & Scholarships

 Physical Computing Fellow

 The Physical Computing fellowship is intended for graduate students who wish to make use of interactive physical systems in their work.
 It will be awarded to the student who aims to bring digital technology off the screen and into the real-world.
-This fellowship requires a weekly, face-to-face meeting with an on-campus adviser for the duration of the scholarship.
+This fellowship requires a weekly, face-to-face meeting with an on-campus advisor for the duration of the scholarship.
 Award preference will be given to students who wish to make use of on-campus resources.